 - Janitor Services Business: Office Cleaning – Move out Cleaning – After Construction Cleaning Up, Etc.

 - Residential Cleaning Business: Maid Service (housekeeping) Etc.

-When starting a cleaning business it is advisable to choose one niche, that way you will know what type of customer it is and what its needs are.
-When doing your marketing it will be easier to know where to find your customers and thus optimize your marketing budged.
+When starting a cleaning business, it is advisable to choose a specific niche, that way you will know what type of customer it is and what needs to be done.
+It will be simpler to know where to find your customers when doing your marketing.

 - Get a EIN Number.